pudly/schmopera-hugo/content/articles/5-tips-for-university-auditionees.md

 ---
-title: 5 Tips for University Auditionees
+title: "5 Tips for University Auditionees"
 ---

 <h2>1.
 Do your research, <em>then</em> find your pianist</h2>